lob/litmus/README.md

 ### Litmus.Type.String

 The `String` module contains options that will validate String data types.
-It converts `boolean` and `number` data to type `string`.
+It converts boolean and number values to strings.
 It supports the following options:
   * `:min_length` - Specifies the minimum number of characters needed in the string.
 Allowed values are non-negative integers.
   * `:max_length` - Specifies the maximum number of characters needed in the string.
 Allowed values are non-negative integers.
   * `:length` - Specifies the exact number of characters needed in the string.
 Allowed values are non-negative integers.